Attending Council and Standing Committee meetings

 The media regularly attends Council meetings and reports proceedings from special seating allocated in the Chamber.

-Please note that access to the Council and Committee rooms for people with disabilities can be accommodated.
+The Council Chamber and Committee rooms can accommodate people with disability.
 For facilitation of accessible access to City Hall please find further information available here, or contact City Hall Operations on 07 3403 8888.

 Rules of attending ordinary Council meetings